mainmethod/feathr-bot/README.md

 # Feathr Bot
-A support engineer chat bot for Feathr
+Support engineer chat bot for Feathr
 See in action [here](https://feathr-web-3giubdgjdq-uc.a.run.app/)

 ## Running